sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 	v.
 Extract the logical operators in sequence from the given query string.
 	    Note: Logical operators are "and, or, not"

-	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+	    Input String : select season,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore' or date > 31-12-2014;
 	    Output String :
 		        operator 1: and
-		        operator 2:
+		        operator 2: or

 	vi.
 Extract the selected fields/information from the given query.